leoCottret/cbn-leocottret-mods/MODS/XL_ARMORS_BRIGHT_NIGHT/README.md

 ## Why this?
 - Huge mutants have a tiny, ridiculous choice of armors.
 There are some XL armors in the base game, but they cover only a few % of the available armors
 - There are some mods that add XL armors, but they are very far from covering every armors
-- In general, mods don't add XL versions of their armor too
+- Many mods don't add XL versions of their armor too

 ## How to solve this injustice?
 - Add 606 XL armors, and even more recipes for them (more on that below)